Garry Bushell: Journalism and writing

 In 1990 the Press Council adjudicated against The Sun and Garry Bushell for his use of derogatory terminology about gay people.
 Bushell's columns contained terminology including “woofter” and “poof”, attacks on television programmes that “promote homosexuality,” and lines such as, “It must be true what they say about nobody being all bad … even Stalin banned poofs!”

 In 1994, Bushell was named critic of the year at the UK Press Awards.
 In the mid-1990s, Bushell hosted the TV programme Bushell on the Box, commenting on the week's TV programmes.
 The show included rants, interviews, star guests and comedy sketches.
-It ran for 50 episodes and was number one on ITV's Night Network.
 The following year, Bushell became resident critic on Jonathan Ross's ITV series The Big Big Talent Show.
 He also hosted Garry Bushell Reveals All for Granada Men & Motors.
 He has appeared on a wide range of other shows, including Celebrity Squares, Noel's House Party, Drop!
 The Celebrity, Newsnight and This Morning.
 In 2001, he was resident TV critic of The Big Breakfast.

 In 2001, Bushell's crime novel The Face about undercover detective Harry Tyler was serialised in the Daily Star, leading to his dismissal from The Sun, even though the book's publisher John Blake admitted Bushell had no knowledge of the serialisation deal.
 After he was dismissed, he started legal proceedings against The Sun who settled out of court.

 In 2002, Bushell published the book King of Telly: The Best of Bushell on the Box, containing highlights of his column.
 He has since published two more Harry Tyler novels, Two-Faced and Facedown.
 A fourth is due out in 2021.

 After The Sun, Bushell wrote for The People until 18 February 2007 when he left to work on books and screenplays.
 He announced his resignation as a TV critic, stating that he was becoming depressed at the state of British television.
 In 2005, Bushell co-wrote Cockney Reject, the autobiography of Jeff "Stinky" Turner (née Geggus) of punk band Cockney Rejects, and penned a film script for Join the Rejects – Get Yourself Killed, an abortive feature film project on the band which was replaced by a documentary film, East End Babylon.